mintty/wsltty/README.md

 Terminal communication with WSL via its modes V1 or V2 is handled automatically by wsltty (mintty and the wslbridge2 gateway).

+#### Starting issues ####

+If wsltty fails with an
+`Error: Could not fork child process: Resource temporarily unavailable`..., its runtime may be affected by some over-ambitious virus defense strategy.
+For example, with Windows Defender, option “Force randomization for images” should be disabled.

 ---

 ### Configuration ###